Physician Assistant Studies

-The program focus is to train and develop Physician Assistants, with a passion for special populations, to better meet medical needs.
-The program will aspire to promote life-long learners while advancing health needs of the regions served by the University.
-Graduates will have skills and leadership talents to make a difference in the quality of life in the healthcare environment in which they will work.
+The program focus is to train and develop Physician Assistants with an emphasis on providing care to special populations.
+The program will aspire to instill life-long learning skills while advancing the health needs of the region served by the University.
+Graduates will possess skills and leadership talents to make a difference in the quality of life in the healthcare environment in which they will work.

 The Accreditation Review Commission on the Education for the Physician Assistant Inc. (ARC-PA)

 At its March 2020 meeting, the Accreditation Review Commission on Education for the Physician Assistant, Inc. (ARC-PA) placed the Slippery Rock University Physician Assistant Program sponsored by Slippery Rock University on Accreditation-Probation status until its next review in March 2022.